-Below, the Nursing Home Abuse Justice team has compiled four important statistics on sexual abuse in nursing homes to help families understand this problem.
+The Nursing Home Abuse Justice team has compiled four important statistics on sexual abuse in nursing homes to help families understand this problem.

-According to a 2017 report from the World Health Organization (WHO):
+According to the World Health Organization (WHO):

 - 0.7% of nursing home staff members reported sexually abusing residents